Elementary Quantum Gates from Lie Group Embeddings in $U(2^n)$: Geometry, Universality, and Discretization: Introduction

-and therefore, by inclusion $\mathcal{G}^{(\cdot)}_{\mathrm{2lvl}}(n)\subset \mathcal{G}^{(\cdot)}_{\mathrm{elem}}(n)$, the embedding-elementary dictionaries are universal as well.
-The proofs follow a classical QR/Givens elimination up to a diagonal special-unitary factor, together with an explicit generation of the diagonal torus by two-level one-parameter subgroups; the passage from $SU(N)$ to $U(N)$ is then obtained by explicit diagonal/global phase bookkeeping in the $U(2)$ extension, keeping the non-abelian synthesis cleanly separated from abelian phase management.
-Finally, we record a modular finite-alphabet interface: exact two-level factorizations reduce synthesis in $U(N)$ to repeated synthesis in $U(2)$ (or in $SU(2)$ after phase normalization); Solovay--Kitaev provides polylogarithmic approximation of $SU(2)$ elements by words over a fixed finite universal set; and these words lift canonically to $U(N)$ through two-level embeddings, with global operator-norm error control.
-Diagonal and global-phase factors may be carried explicitly or compiled separately, depending on the desired normal form.
+\textbf{Main results and technical narrative.} We develop a single pipeline from an intrinsic definition of elementarity in $U(N)$ to a modular synthesis/compilation interface.
+At the structural level, we classify faithful $SU(2)$ embeddings in $U(N)$ up to conjugation, obtaining a finite orbit-type stratification indexed by isotypic multiplicities and explicit stabilizers (centralizers).
+At the computational level, we isolate the Grassmannian two-level sector (logical qubits as $W\in\Gr_2(\C^N)$ up to a $PSU(2)$ gauge), prove constructive universality from two-level primitives via QR/Givens factorizations plus explicit diagonal generation, and formalize a finite-alphabet interface by lifting $SU(2)$ approximation routines (e.g.\ Solovay--Kitaev) through two-level embeddings with global operator-norm error control.

-\textbf{Variational meaning (supporting layer).} Equipping $U(N)$ with the Hilbert--Schmidt bi-invariant metric, we show that each embedded copy $\phi(G)\subset U(N)$ (with $G\in\{SU(2),U(2)\}$) is totally geodesic.
-Consequently, within a fixed embedded gate manifold, energy-minimizing implementations of a target element are exactly constant-speed one-parameter subgroups generated by minimal-norm logarithms in the embedded Lie algebra.
-In the two-level sector this identifies the intrinsic metric cost in $U(N)$ with the corresponding $2\times 2$ generator, providing a clean variational interpretation of elementary motions.
+\textbf{Variational meaning.} Equipping $U(N)$ with the Hilbert--Schmidt bi-invariant metric, we show that each embedded copy $\phi(G)\subset U(N)$ (with $G\in\{SU(2),U(2)\}$) is totally geodesic.
+Hence, within a fixed embedded gate manifold, energy-minimizing implementations of a target element are exactly constant-speed one-parameter subgroups generated by minimal-norm logarithms in the embedded Lie algebra.
+In the two-level sector this identifies the intrinsic metric cost in $U(N)$ with the corresponding $2\times 2$ generator, providing a direct variational interpretation of elementary motions.